 Operating since 1949, this ski area is a great place to hit the slopes up north.
 With a range of runs offered for all skill levels, there are plenty of options to have fun in the snow this season.
-COVID precautions: Masks and social distancing required, lodge is closed with takeout food only.
-Tubing tickets required to be purchased online.
+The lodge is open for dining Wednesday-Saturday.

 - Address: 13536 S. Dixie Highway, Holly

-There are seven chairlifts, two wonder carpets and three rope tows to get you to the slope for your skill level.
+There are seven chairlifts, two wonder carpets and four rope tows to get you to the slope for your skill level.
 Twenty slopes and two terrain parks available.
 There are also ski lessons available to beginners.
-COVID precautions: Masks and social distancing required, food and beverage options limited and gear cannot be stored in the lodge and must be kept in vehicles.

 - Address: 500 Nub’s Nob Road, Harbor Springs

 Nub’s Nob is known for its variety.
-With more than 50 different runs at all skill levels covering 248 acres of pristine snow, three award-winning terrain parks and nine chair lifts, you and your family will not be bored.
+With more than 50 different runs at all skill levels covering 248 acres of pristine snow, three award-winning terrain parks and eight chair lifts, you and your family will not be bored.
 Nub’s Nob was rated as the No. 1 ski park in a Petoskey News Review reader survey.
-COVID precautions: Masks and social distancing required, expect limited use of the lodge for food pickup and restrooms, ride chair lift only with your group.

 - Address: 7778 Sashabaw Road, Clarkston

 Just a quick drive up I-75, Pine Knob is a regional favorite.
-Because it’s close, you’ll have the whole day to ski the 17 runs, with six chairlifts and four rope tows to get you to the top!
+Because it’s close, you’ll have the whole day to ski the 17 runs, with six chairlifts, three wonder carpets and four rope tows to get you to the top!
 Everyone will find a slope to meet their skill level.
-COVID precautions: Masks and social distancing required, gear must be kept in vehicle and expect limited food options.

 - Address: 5780 Shanty Creek Road, Bellaire

-Shanty Creek is home of two enormous mountains, the Schuss Mountain, which features four terrain parks as well as five quad-chairlifts and more.
-The Summit Mountain slopes will be closed this season, but the tubing area is open.
+Shanty Creek is home of two enormous mountains, the Schuss Mountain, which features five terrain parks as well as 53 downhill slopes and more.
 For a more relaxed time, enjoy cross-country skiing while thrill-seekers can try extreme tubing down a special slope of the mountain.
-COVID precautions: Masks and social distancing required, expect limited rentals so reserve online before arriving.

 - Address: 3407 E. Mannsiding Road, Harrison

 There are many fun features to enjoy at Snow Snake, from the easy, intermediate and difficult ski and snowboard runs and hills dedicated to snow tubing to the Magic Carpet.
-COVID precautions: Masks and social distancing required, lodge and cafeteria not currently operating but check online before going, new outdoor lift ticket purchase counter, expect long wait times for tubing.
+Features two terrain parks, one for beginners and another for the more advanced skier.